chrispanag/memoized-node-fetch/README.md

 `const key = url.toString() + JSON.stringify(options);`

+There is a plan to use a proper hash of the query parameters in the future.

 #### Can I use another fetch-like function?

 Of course, you can use your own `fetch` like this: